-Some homeowners may be able to borrow up $35000 via 203(k) Rehabilitation Mortgage Insurance program; VA also has some options if eligible veterans want a refinance done on their house!
+Some homeowners may be able to borrow up to $35000 via the 203(k) Rehabilitation Mortgage Insurance program; VA also has some options if eligible veterans want a refinance done on their house!

 Home Equity Loans

-A home equity loan, also known as an unstructured borrowing option or UBO for short can be a great way to get the amount of money you need when your credit isn’t top notch but still want some type on financial assistance.
-For example if someone has $70K in their house and they only owe 100k then it may make sense not just because there’s more than enough room from both sides so far based off what I’ve heard about this new product called HELs (home equity line of credit ).
+A home equity loan, also known as an unstructured borrowing option or UBO for short can be a great way to get the amount of money you need when your credit isn't top-notch but still want some type of financial assistance.
+For example, if someone has $70K in their house and they only owe 100k then it may make sense not just because there's more than enough room from both sides so far based on what I've heard about this new product called HELs (home equity line of credit ).